 Not only phpaide.com will Yahoo! lose productivity and cash, say experts, its also likely to lose talent.
 “It’s no wonder that they’ve been suffering from severe brain drain for a long time,” says David Heinemeier Hansson on 37signal”s Signal v.
 Noise.

 Image you”re a Yahoo employee.
 Upon hearing the new policy, “are you going to be filled with go-getter spirit and leap to the opportunity to make Yahoo more than just “your day-to-day job”?
 Of course not, you’re going to be angry at such a callous edict, declared without your consultation,” he says, continuing: “Now imagine all the people who actually have a choice of where they want to work.
 Does management really think that the best Yahoo employees currently on remote work arrangements will simply buckle and cave?
 Why on earth would they do that given the wonderful alternatives available to remote workers today?
-No, they’re simply going to leave, and only those without options will be left behind (and resentful).”
+No, they’re simply going A bit of competition between online casino giants can only be a good thing for the average punter – this is an exciting announcement for Queensland and the gaming industry. to leave, and only those without options will be left behind (and resentful).”
 (Though some commentators speculate that might be the point, arguing that the whole move is designed to push slacking telecommuters to quit.)